LIVE

 Ciudad Vieja (Old City)

-Historic center, of peninsular condition, offers views of the Río de la Plata and has the largest number of buildings declared historic monuments.
-It has the highest concentration of public and private offices.
-During the day, its streets are lively places for tourists and people working in the area.
+This neighborhood is a historic center that offers views of the River Plate due to its peninsula-like layout and has the biggest number of buildings that have been classified as historic monuments.
+It contains the largest concentration of public and private offices.
+During the day its streets are bustling with tourists and locals who work in the area.

-It has good public transport to the rest of the city and multiple services, particularly cultural and dining options.
-Most visited sites: Plaza de la Constitución, Matriz Church, Cabildo, Sarandí pedestrian street and the Mercado del Puerto.
+It also offers good public transportation to the rest of the city and a wide range of services, especially culinary and cultural ones.
+Popular places to visit include Constitution Square, Matriz Church, Cabildo, Sarandí pedestrian street, and the Mercado del Puerto (Port Market).

-Its main avenue is 18 de Julio, surrounded by buildings of outstanding heritage value.
-It is a service area where commercial activity prevails, as well as various offices, institutions, and hotels.
-Three squares along the avenue contribute to its environmental quality: Independencia, Cagancha and Juan Pedro Fabini, also known as Entrevero, squares.
+Its main avenue is 18 de Julio, surrounded by buildings of important historical value.
+It is an area of predominantly commercial activity, as well as several offices, institutions, and hotels.
+Three squares attached to the avenue contribute to its environmental quality: Independencia Square, Cagancha Square and Juan Pedro Fabini Square, also known as Entrevero Square.

 Cordón

-Service area with intense commercial activity and offices.
-Ideal place to live for those who want to have everything nearby without worrying about noise, as well as having good public transport to the rest of the city.
-It has services in all areas, theaters, cinemas, and museums.
+A service area with strong commercial activity and offices.
+An ideal place of residence for those who want to have everything close by without worrying about noise, and who would like to have good public transportation to the rest of the city.
+It offers leisure activities such as theaters, cinemas, and museums.

-For outdoor recreation, it has the Treinta y Tres Orientales square and the Líber Seregni square, an urban park designed for leisure and multiple activities.
+For outdoor activities, there is the Treinta y Tres Orientales Square and Líber Seregni, an urban park designed for relaxation and multiple activities.

-On Sundays, the traditional Tristán Narvaja Fair takes place, a flea market with books, antiques, and a great variety of used objects.
+On Sundays, the traditional Tristán Narvaja market takes place, a flea market with books, antiques, and a wide variety of second-hand goods.

 Palermo